17. Phase change

 Boiling

 Boiling is a type of vaporization (change of state from liquid to gas) that occurs throughout the volume of a liquid.
 Boiling occurs when the average kinetic energy of the molecules in the liquid becomes large enough for the molecules to start to overcome the cohesive force that keeps them attracted to each other.
-When this occurs, the molecules can separate from each other into the gaseous form of the substance through the liquid.
+When this occurs, molecules in the liquid separate from each other and convert into the gaseous form as they remain situated throughout the liquid.
+Eventually, the buoyant force or kinetic energy of the gas bubbles will cause them to rise up and out of the liquid.
 That is, bubbles of gas are able to form without being squashed out of existence by atmospheric pressure.
 In the video below, Dr. Pasquale uses a hotplate to boil water.
 You can see that the water turns into a gas within the liquid.
 Those gas bubbles move upward due to a buoyant force and then leave the beaker.

 Boiling has to do with atmospheric pressure.
 At standard atmospheric pressure and temperatures, a beaker of water is not going to boil.
 This is because any gas bubbles that try to form will collapse back into the liquid state due to the pressure of the atmosphere pushing down from above.
 As the liquid heats up, the energy of the bubbles increases, until a certain point where the bubbles overcome atmospheric pressure.
 This is known as the boiling point.